Kevinscki/llama_term/README.md

 - `HISTORY_LINES` (How many added history to be stored in lines)

 ## Hallucinations

-Running `BUMP()` in terminal may fix some issues by clearing the context in background (you can modify the HISTORY_LINES and modify the prompt in `history` for a tailored experience).
+As the model thought that was the way for logging on smb (reviewing the scripts can show).
+Running `BUMP()` in terminal may fix some issues by clearing the context in background (you can modify the HISTORY_LINES and modify the prompt in `history` for a tailored or a more accurate experience, but provide some examples for the model).

 ## Variables